powsybl/powsybl.github.io/docs/iidm/exporter/ampl.md

 if the AMPL exporter exports the ratio tap changer voltage target.
 Its default value is `false`.

 ## iidm.export.ampl.specific-compatibility
-The `iidm.export.xml.specific-compatibility` property is an optional property that defines
+The `iidm.export.xml.specific-compatibility` property is an optional property that defines if the AMPL exporter is using specific compatibility or not.
+Its default value is `false`.

 ## iidm.export.ampl.exportRatioTapChangerVoltageTarget (deprecated)
 The `iidm.export.ampl.exportRatioTapChangerVoltageTarget` property is deprecated for the current snapshot version.
 Use the